I remember a while back waking up to listen to one of the mixes I finished the previous day at dusk, just before night time.

 So, I asked myself if I could replicate this on every mix that I work on.

-That’s when I became obsessed with getting the bass to sound great on small speaker devices such as the smartphone, bluetooth speakers, airpods, headphones, etc.
+That’s when I became obsessed with mixing bass to sound great on small speaker devices such as the smartphone, bluetooth speakers, airpods, headphones, etc.

 Then I started developing some great techniques that help me achieve that goal on every mix, which I'm going to share with you on this post.